inclavare-containers/tdx-qgsd-multiplexer/README.md

 - `--vsock_path <vsock path>`: default is `/var/lib/vc/dragonball`.

 The logic is the notifier will watch directories creations under `vsock_path`.
-Any new directory creation would cause a creation of `root/<vsock_name>` under that dir.
+Any new directory creation would cause a creation of `<vsock_name>` under that dir.
 This file is a unix socket file, its written end will be bound to `<qgs>`.

 ## Usage